Peter-Mac/ansible-linode-dev-server/README.md

 ```

 ## Further TODOs
-Enable a multi-server run.
+- Enable a multi-server run.
 This run is configured for one server.
 Would need to add a loop for some processing on a multi server setup.

+- Add DNS setup so the server is allocated a proper name under my domain.

+- Post install reporting to remind me to us e a specific SSH identity file.